lanl-aea/waves/docs/tutorial_01_geometry.rst

 project-level ``SConstruct`` and ``SConscript`` files exist.
 This behavior will allow us to define multiple simulations in our :term:`modsim repository` (EABM) with build result separation if more than one simulation is built at the same time.
-:ref:`tutorial_partition_mesh_waves` will demonstrate the importance of this behavior more clearly.
+:ref:`tutorial_partition_mesh` will demonstrate the importance of this behavior more clearly.

 .. code-block:: bash